In this article

 How can I benefit from supported independent living services?

-Supported Independent Living is designed to support children, teenagers and adults to live independently in their own home, the family home, in supported rental housing, or in a share house or group accommodation for adults with autism or different disabilities.
+Supported Independent Living is designed to support children, teenagers and adults to live independently in their own home, the family home, in supported rental housing, or in a share house or group accommodation for autistic adults or different disabilities.

 The support can also help to develop social skills and engage in community settings.